canonical/spark-client-snap/docs/tutorial/overview.md

 provide towards the end a list of tips and tricks of common problems you may face when using Spark on Kubernetes.

-This tutorial has been splitted into the following sections:
+This tutorial has been split into the following sections:

 - Set up your environment with microK8s and the Spark Client snap.
 - Setup and manage Spark service accounts